ranidugithub/CTF-Stuff/Programming/JavaScript/Javascript mastery course/Introduction.md

 JavaScript is technology that we to create websites. we can give instructions for a computer to do/make something.

-we can use 3 simple technologies to to build websites?
+we can use 3 simple technologies to build websites.

 - HTML
 - CSS